Supporting nurses in the timely diagnosis of dementia

 - Step 4 Building sustainable dementia support

-The building dementia practice online learning series can be accessed via the APNA Online Learning store.
+The building dementia practice online learning series can be accessed free of charge via the APNA Online Learning store.

 Timely Diagnosis of Dementia in Primary Health Care workshops